 - Canola Oil: substitute avocado oil.
 Do not substitute olive oil, as this has a strong flavor.
 Do not substitute vegetable oil, as this is not a heart-healthy oil.

 - Eggs: to make vegan whole wheat muffins, substitute the eggs with flax eggs.
-To make one flax egg, mix 1 Tablespoon of ground flaxseeds with 3 Tablespoons of water and let it rest for 10 minutes.
+To make two flax eggs, mix 2 Tablespoon ground flaxseeds with 6 Tablespoons of water and let it rest for 10 minutes.
 Eggs help leaven the muffins, so a vegan version might not be quite as fluffy.

 - Vanilla Extract: substitute almond, coconut, or lemon extract.